 As of December 31, 2015, we had three investments in two portfolio companies that were on non-accrual status.
 One of the two portfolio companies on non-accrual status was in default due to failure to pay its outstanding principal balance of \$3.4 million due upon the maturity of its two loans.
 The other portfolio company on non-accrual status was in default due to failure to pay its required quarterly interest payment and due to declaring bankruptcy in the fourth quarter of 2015.
 Our Advisers are currently working with the borrowers to maximize recovery of the amounts borrowed.
 As of December 31, 2015, these three investments on non-accrual status comprised approximately 0.4% of the total investment portfolio at fair value and 1.3% of the total investment portfolio at cost.
-As ofDecember 31, 2014, we had two investments in one portfolio company that were on non-accrual status.
-These two investments were in default as of December 31, 2014.
-For those investments in which S&P credit ratings are available, approximately55.2% of the portfolio, the portfolio had a weighted average effective credit rating of B.
+As of December 31, 2014, we had two investments in one portfolio company that were on non-accrual status.
+These two investments on non-accrual status comprised approximately 0.4% of the total investment portfolio at fair value and 0.8% of the total investment portfolio at cost.
+None of our investments were in default as of December 31, 2014.
+For those investments in which S&P credit ratings are available, approximately 55.2% of the portfolio, the portfolio had a weighted average effective credit rating of B.